laurence-mccabe/places-visited/README.md

 ## API'S (info on how the app was made)
 The app owes it functionality to several Api's:
 - React-leaflet API
- - It displays a map and allows data to be rendered and saved to map view (markers etc.) it also allows information like latitude and longitude to be collected from the event object (produced by leaflet) when the user clicks on the screen.
+  - Displays a map and allows data to be rendered and saved to map view (markers etc.) it also allows information like latitude and longitude to be collected from the event object (produced by leaflet) when the user clicks on the screen.
 - The reverse Geo Code API provided by big data cloud.
   - This allows a user to submit latitude and longtitude co-ordinates to it and recieve various associated data back about that particular location.
 - The geoLocation API on the navigator provided by the browser.